1. Home

 Flags Example

 Variants are options for flags.
-For example, if you have a flag colorscheme that determines which main colors your users see when they login to your application, then possible variants could include blue, green or red.
+For example, if you have a flag colorscheme that determines which main colors your users see when they login to your application, then possible variants could include dark, light or auto.

 Segments